JakeChrist/AutomatedDocumentation/README.md

 # DocGen-LM

-DocGen-LM generates static HTML documentation for Python and MATLAB projects by analyzing source files and summarizing them with a local LLM.
+DocGen-LM generates static HTML documentation for Python, MATLAB, C++, and Java projects by analyzing source files and summarizing them with a local LLM.
 It now captures and renders **nested functions** and **subclasses**, so complex structures appear in the output as expandable sections.

 ## Prerequisites